 Mutual funds are a great investment option for investors, both new and experienced.
 Since they pool the funds from multiple investors and invest in a basket of different assets, mutual funds come with inherent diversification.
 It also carries a slightly lower amount of investment risk compared to direct investments as well.

 Contrary to popular opinion, mutual funds don’t just invest in the equity market alone; although a large number of them do concentrate their investments in the equity space.
-In fact, there are different kinds of mutual funds, categorised according to the asset class they invest in.
+In fact, there are different kinds of mutual funds, categorized according to the asset class they invest in.
 Wondering what they are?
 Here’s a brief overview in this article, but first know why you may want to opt for this investment path.

-Mutual funds are broadly categorised into four different kinds based on the asset class that they invest in - equity funds, fixed income funds, money market funds, and hybrid funds.
+Mutual funds are broadly categorized into four different kinds based on the asset class that they invest in - equity funds, fixed-income funds, money market funds, and hybrid funds.
 Let’s take a more in depth look at each category.
 These are the types of mutual funds in India: